Frederick Serafim

 Eerie electronic verses with uplifting chorus regarding the debilitating stigma of psychiatric treatment.

-Smooth, slow jazz tune recorded with only my 3 voice acoustic/electric/synth guitar, plus vocals.
+Smooth, slow jazz tune recorded with only my 3 voice acoustic/electric/synth guitar, plus vocals, regarding a painful breakup and then eventually getting back in the swing of things.

 Foreboding verses transition into a melodic uplifting chorus.